Bring Medicare home!

 CAN THIS BE DONE?

 There are precedents: US citizen residents of Guam because of proximity are allowed to obtain critical medical treatment in Philippine hospitals that meet Joint Commission International (JCI) standards.
-Their costs are reimbursed by Medicare or by private insurance plans.
+Their costs are reimbursed by Medicare Advantage (Part C) private insurance plans.

 Moreover, the Pentagon’s TRICARE and VA Department's health coverage reimburse 30 thousand U.S. military retirees who live in the Philippines.

-Our goal in 2022-23 is to obtain a Medicare portability FEASIBILITY STUDY from the US Congress on the cost savings with the
+Our goal in 2024 is to pass the Philippines Medicare Portability Study Act in the US Congress on the cost savings with the

-PH healthcare industry based on their past three years' experience and the quality of care provided to 30,000 thousand US military retirees in the TRICARE and VA PHILIPPINES programs and the 30,000 Guam Medicare beneficiaries who are treated at the top PH hospitals at low prices.
+PH healthcare industry based on their past years experience and the quality of care provided to 30,000 thousand US military retirees in the TRICARE and VA PHILIPPINES programs and the 30,000 Guam Medicare beneficiaries who are treated at the top PH hospitals at low prices.

 We anticipate this crucial study would recommend the extension of Medicare coverage to visiting Filipino American seniors and U.S. retirees in the Philippines to obtain huge projected savings for the Centers for Medicare & Medicaid Services (CMS) and the American taxpayers in general.